-The result table always contains the column “N” with the number of valid cases (far left) and the column “Missing” and “Missing (%)” (far right), which provide information on the absolute and relative proportion of missing values for each variable.
-When the “Exclude cases listwise” option is selected, the missing values are all identical.
-In the example above, code frequencies were evaluated, among which there were no defined missing values, therefore the last two columns contain null values.
+The results table always contains the column “N” with the number of valid cases (far left) and the column “Missing” and “Missing (%)” (far right), which provide information on the absolute and relative proportion of missing values for each variable.

 Tables can be sorted by clicking a column header, in ascending order with the first click and descending order with the second.
 Clicking again will restore the original order.

 Column widths can be adjusted with the mouse, and their position can be changed by clicking the column header then dragging them to the desired location with the mouse.